Birria

 Birria (/es/) is a regional variation of barbacoa from western Mexico, mainly made with goat, beef or lamb.
 The meat is marinated in an adobo made of vinegar, dried chiles, garlic, and herbs and spices (including cumin, bay leaves, and thyme) before being cooked in a broth (consomé).
-Originally, birria was the regional name given in the state of Jalisco and surrounding areas to meats cooked or roasted in a pit or earth oven, what is known as barbacoa in other regions of Mexico, but for many people today, mostly in the United States, birria is now a distinct dish.
+Originally, birria was the regional name used in and around Jalisco for a form of barbacoa, but for many people today, mostly in the United States, birria is now a distinct dish.

 It is often served at celebratory occasions such as weddings, baptisms and during holidays such as Christmas and Easter, and even at funerals.
 Preparation techniques vary, but the dish is often served with corn tortillas, onions, cilantro, and lime.
 Birria is also served with tacos.

 Restaurants or street carts that serve birria are known as birrierías and exist throughout Mexico, especially in Michoacán and Jalisco.
-However, neighboring Mexican states have their own variations of the dish, including Aguascalientes, Zacatecas, and Colima.
+However, neighboring Mexican states, including Aguascalientes, Zacatecas, and Colima, have their own variations of the dish.

 History

-The term birria was originally the regional name given in Jalisco and surrounding areas to meats cooked in a pit or earth oven, what is known in other parts of Mexico as barbacoa.
-Mexican chef and professor Josefina Velázquez de León stated that barbacoa has many variations or styles depending on the region of Mexico, and that birria was one style.
+The term birria was originally the regional name given in the state of Jalisco and surrounding areas to meats cooked in a pit or earth oven, what is known in other parts of Mexico as barbacoa.
+The Mexican chef and professor Josefina Velázquez de León stated that barbacoa has many variations or styles depending on the region of Mexico, and that birria was one style.

-Cuban professor Félix Ramos y Duarte had defined the term in 1898 as a regionalism from Mexico City for goat barbacoa or roasted goat.
+The Cuban professor Félix Ramos y Duarte had defined the term in 1898 as a regionalism from Mexico City for goat barbacoa or roasted goat.
 Mexican linguist and philologist Darío Rubio wrote in 1925 that "birria" was a lower social class term for "barbacoa".
 Mexican historian Leovigildo Islas Escárcega stated in 1945 that birria was a term specifically from Jalisco and some areas of the interior for barbacoa.
 Mexican linguist and philologist Francisco J. Santamaría defined the term in 1959 as being another name for barbacoa, typically made from lamb or goat, and cited the work of Mexican scholar José Ignacio Dávila Garibi who argued that the term was of Coca origin and not from the Spanish term birria meaning worthless.
 Mexican writer and essayist Jorge Mejia Prieto defined it in 1985 as a "soupy barbacoa made with lamb or goat meat from Guadalajara, Jalisco".